blakej11/blakej11.github.io/meals/elbulli/index.md

 ------------------------------------------------------------------------
 ![](33-0709.jpg#center)
-### Course 15: "nudos sferificados de yogur con ficoide glaciale, alcaparras y beurre noir" <br />
-  ("Spherificated yogurt knots with ice plant, capers and black butter")
+### Course 15: "nudos sferificados de yogur con ficoide glaciale, alcaparras y beurre noir" ("Spherificated yogurt knots with ice plant, capers and black butter")

 Judging from the name, I'm guessing the "knots" use the same (mysterious) process as many of the other "spherical" dishes on the menu.